m3talpillow/SchoolWork/PL0_Machine/README.md

 *Run:* a.exe inputFile tags...
 *Output:* Goes into an output folder in the same directory and/or creates several files.
 &nbsp;&nbsp;&nbsp; Output file will appear as: "(inputFile)-OUTPUT.txt".
 &nbsp;&nbsp;&nbsp; Saved tags will appear as: "(inputFile)-TEMP-(tag).txt".
-*Tags:* determines what is placed into the output file, more information below &nbsp;&nbsp;&nbsp; -d prints all tags into their own files.
+*Tags:* determines what is placed into the output file, more information below.
+&nbsp;&nbsp;&nbsp; -d prints all tags into their own files.
 &nbsp;&nbsp;&nbsp; -v prints the status of the pmachine; input code, base pointer, stack pointer, registers, and stack.
 &nbsp;&nbsp;&nbsp; -l prints the input file as token values.